Integrate with Salesforce

 • Once configured, you can customize the data parameter mapping to establish which events from Salesforce you want impact.com to track and report on.

-Currently this is a beta integration that supports the following Salesforce objects:
+Currently this is a integration that supports the following Salesforce objects:

 • Leads